Stephen Hasner | Car Accidents | June 20, 2017

 For example, Ford was recently found liable for a defective design that made its vehicles prone to rolling over.
 However, during the course of the investigation, it was discovered that the Firestone tires used by Ford were also flawed and had a high rate of tread separation and blowouts at high speeds.
 Because both of these companies were negligent in designing and warning consumers, they were both held accountable for resulting injuries.

-Contact Us Today to Schedule a Free Consultation with a Savannah Car Accident Attorney
+Contact Hasner Law PC Today to Schedule a Free Consultation with an Atlanta Car Accident Attorney